 Females who are carriers of X-ALD can sometimes show symptoms of X-ALD.
 However, they usually will not have as many symptoms as males who have X-ALD and develop symptoms at an older age than boys with X-ALD.

 Up to 50% of female carriers of X-ALD will develop a condition called adrenomyeloneuropathy (AMN) in adulthood.
 AMN affects the nerves in the spinal cord and gets worse over time.
-Female carriers of X-ALD typically develop symptoms of AMN in their thirties or later.
+Female carriers of X-ALD typically develop symptoms of AMN after age 30 and usually in their 60’s.

 Symptoms of AMN in females affect the spinal cord and peripheral nerves, and include: